 The college money talk should be a sit-down talk, to signal the seriousness of the conversation and to avoid distractions.

 Stay calm during the discussions.
-Respond to questions in a non-judgmental manner, even if your child asks about student loans or repeats one of several common myths about student loans.
+Respond to questions in a non-judgmental manner.
 Your goal is to make your child comfortable asking questions later, when the decisions they make matter more.

 Student loans are neither good nor bad.
 They make it possible for a student and his or her family to pay for their education.
 Education debt is sometimes referred to as good debt, because it is an investment in your child’s future.
 But, too much of a good thing can hurt you.
 It is best to use student loans in moderation and to practice safe money management, such as borrowing as little as needed, not as much as possible.